gotnoshoeson/se2-uups/README.md

 So why do this?

 Contract upgradeability.
 Also, If you want to be able to deploy multiple instances of a smart contract and you want to reduce the cost of deployment.
+One main difference from the Transparent Upgradeable Proxy Standard is that proxy deployments are cheaper because the code to upgrade a proxy resides in the implementation contract, which is only deployed once.
+Also the Transparent Upgradeable Proxy Standard does NOT have a way to turn off upgradeability.

 We will start out with two smart contracts in this build:
   -1: YourContract.sol
-  -2: ProxyFactory.sol
+  -2: Factory.sol

-YourContract will be used as the implementation contract and ProxyFactory will be used as an on-chain way to deploy proxies of the implementation contract.
+YourContract will be used as the implementation contract and Factory will be used as an on-chain way to deploy proxies of the implementation contract.
 All calls to the proxy contracts will be forwarded [delegatecall](https://solidity-by-example.org/delegatecall/) to the implementation contract that contains the contract logic.
 The storage will be maintained in the proxy contract.

 1. If you followed the steps from the quick start, you can interact with YourContract and ProxyFactory on the typical Scaffold-Eth Debug page.
 Go ahead and choose the Factory contract and make a transaction with the 'createProxy' method.